The Halo 3 Editing Kit includes a standalone build of that game (halo3_

 cheat_all_weaponsinto the console.

-- Sound doesn't work.
+- Sound doesn't play - Copy over the

 - Levels that make use of the script function

 soft_ceiling_enablewill cause scripts to fail to compile due to post processing not done by standalone.
 You can fix this by setting the script global

 scenario_load_all_tagsto true.
 The only level known to be affected by this is

 Thanks to the following individuals for their research or contributions to this topic: